transloadit/heroku-addon/README.md

 $ gem install rdoc rails
 ```

-With rails installed, let's create a new app called 'transloku'.
+With Rails installed, let's create a new app called 'transloku'.

 ```bash
 $ rails new transloku
 $ cd transloku
 ```

-In order to use transloadit in this app, we need to add the gem to our Gemfile
+In order to use Transloadit in this app, we need to add the Gem to our Gemfile
 and bundle things up.

 Remove `sqlite3` from your Gemfile